Widdershin/cycle-restart/README.md

 ---

 Currently, `restartable` has only been tested with `@cycle/dom` and `@cycle/http`.
 The plan is to make it generic enough to work with any driver, so if you run into a driver that doesn't work correctly with `restartable`, please open an issue.

+cycle-restart is still at an experimental stage, and there is currently no easy way to disable it in production.